Please tell us something about yourself.

 For litigation as a career, what kind of internships should one look for?

 As a law student I would recommend that one must not restrict oneself to a particular type of internship.
 The best time to experiment, to gauge your own interests and explore new fields is during internships.
-But this might not find coherence with a lot of people, hence those who have their mind set on building a career in litigation, should intern in their second year with a lawyer who practices in high court and trial court.
+But this might not make sense to a lot of people, hence those who have their mind set on building a career in litigation, should intern in their second year with a lawyer who practices in high court and trial court.
 Most importantly, the lawyer should be willing to teach you and guide you. (luckily for me, the lawyer under whom I interned in my first year was the one whom I assisted as a Junior later on in my professional career and he continues to be my mentor).
 During the third year, one must try and intern with a lawyer practicing in the Supreme Court.
 I highly recommend a judicial clerkship or an internship with Judges at the Supreme Court or the High Court in order to get a holistic perspective.
 During the final year, one should concentrate on finding a lawyer who can help one understand the finer nuances of litigation as a career choice and with whom there are chances to work after graduation.

 In litigation, how should one choose the field of law one should specialize in?

 This is a tricky question.
-I believe that as a young lawyer, you can never choose a particular field to specialise in, as it hampers your growth.
-As you grow, you realise what matters you like doing or find yourself suited to.
+I believe that as a young lawyer, you can never choose a particular field to specialise in as it hampers your growth.
+As you grow, you realise what matters (cases) you like doing or find yourself suited to.
 The choice of area, depends on the lawyer you are assisting, the kind of matters that keep flowing to you on a personal level and the ease with which you are able to handle the matters.
 Also the place at which you practice makes a lot of difference as the kind of matters one would do in Rajasthan are slightly limited as compared to New Delhi or Bombay.
 The exposure varies.
 Ideally, the field of specialisation should be the one that interests you, keeps you engaged and at the same time challenges you to do better every single day.
 Find a lawyer under whom you can learn more on a particular subject and within a short period of time you will start doing the kind of work that you always wanted to.

 Is it necessary to start under a senior and work under him for few years before moving on into one’s own private practice?

-Although it is not a cardinal rule, but nevertheless it is one which cannot be easily waived off.
+Although it is not a cardinal rule, but it is one which cannot be easily waived off.
 Working under a senior for a few years will equip you with the necessary skills.
 You will end up emulating a lot of your senior’s habits or quirks which go a long way in establishing your legal practice too.
 Further, association with a senior gives you recognition and eases your entry into the Bar.
 Working with a senior becomes a sine qua non if you are a first generation lawyer.
 In litigation, having your own practice is the easy part but sustaining it is difficult.
 Hence working with a senior in the beginning for a few years, before gradually moving on to one’s own practice, is advised.
 Litigation is more about how you are able to follow a routine, burn the midnight oil and keep pushing yourself every day, even though the initial years seem to be very tough.

 How true is the common perception that “the first generation lawyers are ought to struggle”?